definedrisk/petzold-pw5e/CD-ROM/Section I The Basics/README.md

+# Section 1: The Basics

-# Example Workspaces for each chapter from CD-ROM updated to VS2019 Solutions
+Example Workspaces for each chapter copied from the CD-ROM and updated to compile and run as VS2019 Solutions.

 ## Summary